 By housing creative excellence across scientific and clinical disciplines, we remove traditional boundaries to find solutions for today’s global disease challenges.

-Our basic scientists and clinicians are developing an understanding of immunological and inflammatory processes in order to improve clinical treatments and patient.
+Our basic scientists and clinicians are developing an understanding of immunological and inflammatory processes in order to improve clinical treatments for patients.

 Brain attack: determining the role of neuroinflammation in stroke